The Biographers’ Club

 The committee, who are responsible for the administration of the Club and for organising its events, is a group of dedicated volunteers who have extensive experience in the world of publishing and writing.
 They include bestselling biographers, journalists, and festival organisers.

 Is a historian, biographer, author, broadcaster, and Professor of Modern History at the University of Buckingham.
 She has run the university’s MA course in Biography since establishing it in 1996.
 Jane won the Duff Cooper Prize in 2002 for The Architect and his Wife, a biography of her great-grandfather Edwin Lutyens.
 Other books include The Young Disraeli and The Letters of Arthur Balfour and Lady Elcho, ed. with Clayre Percy.
-She published the bestselling Bertie: A Life of Edward VII in 2012, followed by Victoria: Queen, Matriarch, Empress in the Penguin Monarchs Series.
-She is currently working on a life of King George V and Queen Mary.
+She published the bestselling Bertie: A Life of Edward VII in 2012, followed by Victoria: Queen, Matriarch, Empress in the Penguin Monarchs Series and her latest book George V: Never a Dull Moment.
+She is currently working on a life of Queen Mary.

 Spent many years in publishing, and now works as writer, curator and critic.
-She has co-authored The New Aldeburgh Anthology; David Jones: Vision and Memory, and Julian Trevelyan: The Artist and his World.
-Her family memoir The Quality of Love is published in May 2024 by Duckworth.
+She has co-authored The New Aldeburgh Anthology; David Jones: Vision and Memory, and Julian Trevelyan: The Artist and his World, and curated exhibitions at Pallant House Gallery, Chichester, on David Jones, Julian Trevelyan and Dora Carrington.

 Is a former editor of the Bookseller, and joint editor of book industry newsletter BookBrunch.
 He is the author of Don’t Sweat the Aubergine: What Works in the Kitchen and Why; Eclipse: The Story of the Rogue, the Madam and the Horse That Changed Racing; a memoir, Things I Am Ashamed Of; and The Booker and the Best: Discrimination in the Book World.

-Is a biographer and social historian, who has often appeared on television, for which two of her books have been made into documentaries.
-Many have been best-sellers; among them are The Viceroy’s Daughters, The Fishing Fleet, Snowdon: The Biography, The Husband Hunters and Chanel’s Riviera: Life, Love and the Struggle for Survival on the Cote d’Azur, 1930-44.
-Anne has worked for the Evening Standard and the Daily Mail, and currently reviews for the Daily Telegraph.
+is a biographer and social historian, who has been published as far afield as Thailand and Russia, as well as the U.S. Australia and variuous European countries.
+Two of her books have been made into documentaries; many have been best-sellers; among them are The Viceroy’s Daughters, The Fishing Fleet, Snowdon: The Biography, The Husband Hunters and Chanel’s Riviera: Life, Love and the Struggle for Survival on the Cote d’Azur, 1930-44.
+Anne has worked for the Evening Standard and the Daily Mail, and currently reviews for the Spectator.
+She is also co-founder (and on the Committee) of the bienial Bibury Literary Festival.

 s founder and director of the Boswell Book Festival, the only festival dedicated to biography and memoir, named in honour of James Boswell and now a major cultural attraction in Scotland.
 Previously, Caroline had a long career in publishing working for André Deutsch and John Murray during which she commissioned a wide range of biography and memoir.